Hello and welcome. I'm glad you found me! My Name is Barb Stevens-Newcomb and I live outside of Eugene, Oregon, in the Willamette Valley.

-My work is created in the hope that it inspires people to feel deeply what it is they need to feel.
-I make Art as an Act of Love and it can become for the viewer what the viewer needs.
-So my career highlights include when I have done commissions for individuals and the paintings really fit into their lives, making a difference to them.
+* My work is created in the hope that viewers are inspired to feel what it is they need to feel.
+Making Art as an Act of Love, the work can become subconsciously what the viewer will most benefit from.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 Verified Secure Website with Safe Checkout

 This website provides a secure checkout with SSL encryption.